hf/nitrite/README.md

 }
 ```

-This package includes the Nitro Enclave [Root CA certificates][nitro-root-ca].
+This package includes the Nitro Enclave [Root CA certificates][aws-nitro-root-ca].

 It's recommended you explicitly calculate the SHA256 sum of the `DefaultRootCA`
 string and match it according to the [AWS